 Finish off your scenic Wisconsin fall foliage road trip in a most picturesque Wisconsin town.
 Less than half an hour from Oshkosh, Fond du Lac rests beside Lake Winnebago, one of the largest inland lakes in the nation.
 Water activities like fishing, boating, stand-up paddleboarding, and windsurfing are popular here.
-Dining includes popular spots like Trepanier’s BackYard Grill and Bar and Schreiner’s Restaurant, a Fond du Lac favorite since 1938.
+Dining includes popular spots like The BackYard Grill and Bar and Gino’s Italian.
+Step back in time for a great breakfast or lunch with a side of nostalgia at The Diner.
 To enjoy ice cream in a scenic setting, stop by Kelley Country Creamery.
 We’re sure you’ll be glad you did.

 Complete your scenic Wisconsin fall foliage road trip with a blast of beauty.
 The mother of all scenic routes, the beautiful Kettle Moraine Scenic Drive covers 115 miles and goes through six counties, including Fond du Lac County.
-It highlights fall colors and is loved by motorcyclists for its scenery and freedom.
+It highlights fall colors and is loved by motorcyclists and drivers alike for its breathtaking scenery.

-Wisconsin offers incredible scenic road trips in any season.
-But something about the spectacular colorful leaves makes a Wisconsin fall foliage road trip especially joyous for us.
+Wisconsin offers incredible beauty and scenic road trips in any season.
+But something about fall in Wisconsin with its spectacular colorful leaves makes a fall foliage road trip especially joyous for us.
 We hope it is for you, too.